Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_windows.md

 Samples are designed to highlight the function calls required to connect with the Azure IoT Hub.
 These calls illustrate the happy path of the [mqtt state machine](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/docs/iot/mqtt_state_machine.md).
 As a result, **these samples are NOT designed to be used as production-level code**.
 Production code needs to incorporate other elements, such as connection retries and more extensive error-handling, which these samples do not include.
 These samples also utilize OpenSSL, which is **NOT recommended to use in production-level code on Windows or macOS**.

 For Windows, the command line examples are based on PowerShell.
-While Windows devices are not likely to be considered constrained, these samples enable one to test the Azure SDK for Embedded C libraries, even without a real device.
+While Windows devices are not likely to be considered constrained, these samples enable one to test the Azure SDK for Embedded C libraries, debug, and step through the code, even without a real device.
+We understand not everyone will have a real device to test and that sometimes these devices won't have debugging capabilities.

 **WARNING: Samples are generic and should not be used in any production-level code.**